Our Corporate Finance Partner, Steve Plaskitt, shares his advice on business deals following the news that Asda and Sainsbury’s will be merging…

 Last week it was announced that Asda Walmart was to buy Sainsbury’s after the two chief executives reportedly hatched a plan to merge together in an off market deal.

 Sainsbury’s were not for sale but through the approach and careful negotiations behind the scenes, the two supermarket giants were able to announce a deal together and surprise the market.
-Even the Sainsbury’s CEO was pleased enough to sing “we’re in the money” and become a social media meme!
+Sainsbury’s CEO sang “we’re in the money” and became a social media meme!

 For most SME business owners, an off market approach from a buyer is not this simple.

 Firstly, whilst an approach is always flattering, you need to understand whether it is focused and genuine.
 Is it a letter or email to see if you (and dozens of other company owners) would consider a sale?
 Or is it a genuine approach, where the buyer has looked at the market and decided upon you as their best way to grow?

 The best and most genuine approach is where the potential buyer has known you for some time.
 This can be through trading relationships or through previous dealings.
 This was reportedly the case for Sainsbury’s and Asda, as the two CEOs had worked together previously.

 Do you know why have they approached you?

 Once established that the approach is genuine, you need to know why they have approached you.
 Is it, for example, for your people, technology, products, capabilities, niche market position, or geography?
 Or is it that they have growth targets that they cannot obtain without an acquisition?
 Are they looking for new market ideas and want to speak to competitors?
 Sometimes these interested parties may look genuine, but are only interested in buying on their very low valuation terms.

 For all cases, be careful what information you reveal and keep items confidential, particularly if interest comes from a competitor.
 Instead of “Caveat Emptor”, i.e. let the buyer beware, it is the seller that should be wary in these situations.